IGVF-DACC/igvf-python-client/docs/AlignmentFile.md

 # AlignmentFile

-A file containing alignment data in bam format.
+A file containing alignment data in bam or cram format.

 ## Properties